marsisaj/lib/README.md

 My present aim is to get enough content in a sufficient state to submit to [this conference](https://law.unimelb.edu.au/digital-citizens/conference) - deadline for paper proposals is 16 December 2018.
 Please help!

+I'm intending to write for a general audience without sacrificing either technical accuracy or academic rigour.